Dr Dan Eastough

 - Diploma in Teaching in the Lifelong Learning Sector [DTLLS] - Distinction, University of Warwick (2010)

-- PhD - Neuropsychology and Motor Control, School of Sport & Exercise Science, University of Birmingham (2008)
+- PhD - Neuropsychology and Motor Control, School of Sport and Exercise Science, University of Birmingham (2008)

 - BSc - Sports Science, University of Wales, Swansea (2001)